 Unit commands are encouraged to educate their personnel on public affairs.
-All watchstanders should be aware of information release criteria related to the privacy act, next-of-kin notification and ongoing investigation limitations (Reference (k)).
+All watchstanders should be aware of information release criteria related to the privacy act, next-of-kin notification and ongoing investigation limitations (reference (k)).
 When in doubt, contact the public affairs office within your chain of command.
 Training is available for personnel with public affairs responsibilities through the Defense Information School (DINFOS), Commandant (CG-0922) or the nearest District Public Affairs Office.
-The National SAR School has prepared a comprehensive guide for members faced with this difficult task.
-It can be found on the SAR School web site: http://cgweb.tcyorktown.uscg.mil/sar/index.asp.